rmdir Command in Linux (With Examples)

 Example 8: Remove Directories with Spaces

-If a directory name has spaces, enclose it in quotes:
+If a directory name contains spaces, enclose it in quotes to prevent the shell from treating each word as a separate argument:

 rmdir "Directory Name With Spaces"